aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/calculating-ifna-function-using-aspose-cells/_index.md

 ---
 title: Calculating IFNA function using Aspose.Cells for Node.js via C++
-description: How to calculate IFNA functions using the Aspose.Cells library for Node.js via C++.
-Load an existing Excel file or create a new one, and calculate the IFNA function to get the result.
-Finally, save the modified Excel file to disk.
+description: How to calculate the IFNA function using the Aspose.Cells library for Node.js via C++.
+Load an existing Excel file or create a new one, calculate the IFNA function to get the result, and finally save the modified Excel file to disk.
-keywords: Aspose.Cells, Excel, IFNA functions, calculations Node.js via C++
+keywords: Aspose.Cells, Excel, IFNA functions, calculations, Node.js via C++
 type: docs
 weight: 40
 url: /nodejs-cpp/calculating-ifna-function-using-aspose-cells/